 Studying your main instrument and musical performance is the basis for the Bachelor’s and Master’s study programs.
 Our teachers are outstanding performers, involved in creating projects, and in developing artistic research with partners not only in Norway, but in all of Europe and on other continents.
 Furthermore they are very experienced in solo-, chamber music- and educational activities.

-Follow the link for more information about our instruments, teaching areas and teachers.
+Follow the link for more information about our instruments and teaching areas.

 Photo: Professor Tellef Juva and student.

 For the orchestral instrument students and for the singers, to work with an accompanist is an indispensable part of the curriculum in regards to building a repertoire and for concert/audition/exam preparation.